ldaptv/reddit-work/Projects/TheBasics-Roles-Tanks.md

 * Do you have any principles or practice you follow when playing a tank in HotS?
 * What common mistakes do you typically encounter with tanks in your games & how do you work around them?
 * What is holding you back from playing as a Tank?
 * Do you think the heroes identified in HotS as Tanks are accurate or do some of those heroes need reworks/redesign to fit the role of tank?
+* Do you have any guides or highlights to share that helped you understand or learn how to tank?

 Please share any questions or opinions you have about the role rework.